Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Construction of the embedding

 First, we will explain why the solution exists under a stronger assumption, namely, that $\mu$ has some finite exponential moment.
 The proof for the more general case, assuming only that the second moment exists, is left for the appendix.
 Assume that there exists a constant $\delta > 0$ such that

 Under this assumption, it is not hard to check that the functions $A_\mu^{-2} (b,c)$ and $a_\mu(b,c)$ are smooth functions on the set

 Since $\frac{d}{dt} b_t |_{t=0} > 0$, these functions can be modified so that they are smooth on the set $[0, \infty) \times \RR$ without affecting the solution.
-In this case, we can use a standard existence and uniqueness theorem (see e.g., \cite{oksendal}, section 5.2) to ensure the existence and uniqueness of a solution on some interval $[0,t_0)$ where $t_0$ is an almost-surely positive random variable. \\ \begin{remark} Note that the fact that $\delta > 0$ is crucial for this argument, and the existence would not generally be true if $\delta = 0$.
+In this case, we can use a standard existence and uniqueness theorem (see e.g., \cite{oksendal}, Section 5.2) to ensure the existence and uniqueness of a solution on some interval $[0,t_0)$ where $t_0$ is an almost-surely positive random variable. \\ \begin{remark} Note that the fact that $\delta > 0$ is crucial for this argument, and the existence would not generally be true if $\delta = 0$.
 In general, the functions $A_\mu, a_\mu$ may not be defined in any neighbourhood of $(0,0)$ of the form $[0, \epsilon] \times (-\epsilon, \epsilon)$, and are only bounded in parabolic sets the form $\{(b,c); \epsilon c^2 < b \}$.
 A-priori, in order to ensure the existence of the solution, one has to prove that $(b_t,c_t)$ remain in such a set.
 This will be done in the appendix in an indirect fashion. \end{remark}

 We are now ready to define our stopping time $T_\mu$: it will be defined as the supremum over the set of times in which the solution to (\ref{stochastic1}) exists (and define $T_\mu=\infty$ if the solution exists for all $t \geq 0$).
-It is not hard to verify that the functions $A_\mu^{-2} (b,c)$ and $a_\mu(b,c)$ are smooth functions any set in which $b$ is bounded away from zero.
+It is not hard to verify that the functions $A_\mu^{-2} (b,c)$ and $a_\mu(b,c)$ are smooth functions on any set in which $b$ is bounded away from zero.
 Since $b_t$ is increasing and since $\frac{d}{dt} b_t|_{t=0} > 0$, it follows that for any point $t$ in which $A_\mu^{-2} (b_t,c_t) > 0$ there exists some $\epsilon > 0$ such that the solution may be continued in the interval $[t, t+\epsilon]$.
-Consequently, if we define
+Consequently, we see that if one defines

 then almost surely, the solution of (\ref{stochastic1}) exists exactly in the interval $[0,T_\mu)$.
 Our next main goal is to show that $W_{T_\mu}$ has the law $\mu$.
-We abbreviate $T = T_\mu$.\\ \\ We begin with the construction a 1-parameter family of measures $\mu_t$ by writing \\
+We abbreviate $T = T_\mu$.\\